ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 **COMMANDS**

 We begin by loading the necessary libraries, reading in the StringTie data, creating a design matrix and combining this into a switchAnalyzeRlist object.
-The input data will be the 'ballgown' folder that we created while using StringTie.
+The input data will be the 'quantification' folder that we created while using StringTie.

 It has exon-level, intron-level as well as transcript-level expression measurements for each sample saved in a separate folder.